The topic of a succulent ground cover is an interesting one.

 These plants propagate themselves easily and enthusiastically by sending out miniatures of themselves all around, hence the common name, Hen & Chicks.

-These hardy, easy-care plants do their very best in full sunlight but can tolerate some shade.
+These hardy, easy-care plants do their best in full sunlight but can tolerate shade.

-There are many different types of sempervivum in a wide variety of colors, sizes, and shapes.
+There are many different types of sempervivum in various colors, sizes, and shapes.

-All of them are very good as groundcovers.
-Some Sempervivums exceling as ground covers are:
+All of them are very good as ground covers.
+Some Sempervivums excelling as ground covers are:

 Sempervivum Arachnoideum Cobweb Hen & Chicks

-Sempervivum arachnoideum Cobweb Hen & Chicks are easy to recognize because it is covered by fine white hairs which look like cobweb covering the entire plant.
+Sempervivum arachnoideum Cobweb Hen & Chicks are easy to recognize because they are covered by fine white hairs that look like cobwebs covering the entire plant.